-Canteen Manager: Mrs Tina Johnston and Jacqui De Boer
+Canteen Managers: Mrs Tina Johnston and Jacqui De Boer

 Malvern Valley began in 1954 as Chadstone Park Primary School.
 In 2001 the school changed it’s name to Malvern Valley Primary School.

 Malvern Valley Primary School has a school population of approximately 275 students.
 The school is located in the inner-eastern suburbs, 13 kilometres from Melbourne and close to Chadstone Shopping Centre.
 Our average class size is under 23 students.

 The school grounds include well maintained gardens, three basketball courts and asphalt areas, a grassed oval and Junior and Senior adventure play equipment.

 A technology rich environment assists students to be engaged in their learning and allows them to apply their literacy and numeracy skills in innovative ways.
 The extensive ICT infrastructure at the school includes iPads, laptops and digital displays in every classroom.

 The latest Annual Report for Malvern Valley can be accessed below.

 having regard for yourself, others & property